-Tracie Nelson is the Director of St. Stephen’s Preschool and a head teacher in one of the 4’s classrooms.
+Tracie Nelson is the Director of St. Stephen’s Preschool and a teacher in one of the 4’s classrooms.
 She has worked with preschool children for 20 years and has her Bachelor’s degree in early childhood education.
 She attended California State University at Fullerton, USC and St. Mary’s College.
 After college, she did graduate work in child psychology.
 Tracie was born and raised in Southern California.
 She has raised two sons and two stepdaughters with her husband in Orinda.
 Her children are all starting their careers.

 Corrie Broughton is the Assistant Director, and a head teacher in one of 4’s classrooms.
 She has completed all courses for Early Childhood Education and has worked with young children for many years.
 Corrie brings many gifts and talents to St. Stephen’s and is an integral part of our program.
 She and her husband have 3 daughters, two starting their careers and one in high school.
 In her free time Corrie enjoys working out and quilting.

 Liz Haughey is finance and admin for the Preschool, and the Parish Administrator at St. Stephen’s Church.
 Liz joined the staff of St. Stephen’s Preschool in early 2014, and then began working at St. Stephen’s church in the summer of 2014.
 Liz worked for many years in the banking industry with a focus on serving non-profit entities.
 When not in the office, Liz enjoys time with family and friends, cooking and reading.
 She has one son in college and one son starting his career.